Acidicts/RPKey/JOURNAL.md

 <img width="1919" height="883" alt="image" src="https://github.com/user-attachments/assets/5c41a9b7-80c9-40c8-9c57-e84a32eccad7" />

+# August 21th
-# August 21th: 3rd try is a charm
+## 3rd try is a charm

 Decided to restart from the schematic to use the RP2350A instead of the RP2354A due to JLCPCB stock

 <img width="1866" height="384" alt="image" src="https://github.com/user-attachments/assets/6a81bce1-449f-4cb2-84c2-cf3302249f49" />

-#
+## USB Gender Change

+Due to lack of usb-c male connectors i will be using a usb-c female connector Although this means the device cannot be directly plugged into a device it can be manuvered around said device

+♂️➡️♀️